State Service Center

 What is Access Day?

 The primary purpose of Access Day is to give individuals with physical and mental disabilities from across the state the opportunity to enjoy a special day at the Missouri State Fair, hosted by the Missouri Jaycees.

 When is Access Day?

 Access Day has traditionally been held on the last Friday of the Missouri State Fair each year.
 It starts early around 9:00 a.m. with helping our guests as they arrive and ends after we have all of our guests safely back on their buses or vans and on their way back home around 3:00 p.m.

 When did Access Day Begin?

-The Missouri Jaycees are going into their 43rd year of hosting Access Day.
-It started in the 1970’s when a Governor’s wife asked us to host an event at the Missouri State Fair for the mentally and physically handicapped individuals throughout the State of Missouri.
+The Missouri Jaycees started hosting Access Day in the 1970’s when a Governor’s wife asked us to host an event at the Missouri State Fair for the mentally and physically handicapped individuals throughout the State of Missouri.

 What does it take to provide Access Day?